 If you don’t plan to have a car during your time at UCLA, check transit directions from apartments you are considering to make sure that your commute will be convenient.
 Big Blue Bus (Santa Monica) and Culver City Bus have several routes to campus.
 Please refer to UCLA Transportation’s Getting to UCLA page for details.

 VGRs may enroll in UCLA courses for credit through UCLA Extension.
 The APC will cover tuition for a maximum of 8 units (for example, two 4-unit courses).
-Enrolling in courses through Extension for credit is done in person at UCLA Extension (10995 Le Conte Avenue) on the first day of the quarter.
-You will need to fill out a paper enrollment form, one for each course.
-The form requires the signature of the course instructor.
+Enrolling in courses through Extension for credit is done online but cannot be submitted before the first day of the quarter (for spring 2020, this is March 30).
+The form requires the course instructor to approve your enrollment online.
 In addition, enrolling in courses from some departments (including Asian Languages and Cultures) requires permission from the department office.
-Obtain the necessary signatures and then return the enrollment forms to UCLA Extension.
+Obtain the necessary electronic signatures and then return the enrollment forms to UCLA Extension.

 You are not required to take courses for credit as a VGR.
 If the instructor permits it, you may audit a course.
 If you audit a course, you should discuss expectations with the instructor.
 In most cases you would be expected to attend the course sessions and do the readings, but you would not receive a grade or credit.
 Auditing does not require any formal registration.